What Is IoT:

 - Sensors: devices that are able to detect changes in an environment (ex: motion detectors).

-- Nanotechnology: as the name suggests, these are extremely small devices with dimensions usually less than a hundred nanometers.
+- Nanotechnology: as the name suggests, these are tiny devices with dimensions usually less than a hundred nanometers.

 - Smart networks: (ex: mesh topology).